mozarzaa/final_project_2020Sp/README.md

 ### Work Distribution:
 * Vel (Tien-Yun) Wu:
-Healthcare insurance data cleaning
+ 1)Healthcare insurance data cleaning
-Data visualization
+ 2)Data visualization
-The functions of correlation
+ 3)The functions of correlation
-Automated testing using TravisCI
+ 4)Automated testing using TravisCI

 * Yuttawee Kongtananan:
-Household revenue and CPI data cleaning
+ 1)Household revenue and CPI data cleaning
-Doctests
+ 2)Doctests
-Findings and Analysis of outcome
+ 3)Findings and Analysis of outcome

 * Eva (Yi-Ting) Huang:
-The proposal for project and hypothesis design Unemployment data cleaning
+ 1)The proposal for project and hypothesis design 2)Unemployment data cleaning
-The Cython for optimization
+ 3)The Cython for optimization

 ## Datasets of interest
 * Insurance Coverage.